FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ## Implementation

-### Product increment #1
-Changelogs for the first increment can be found [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t2g3-them-d/releases) - v0.1.0.
+Changelogs for the increments made can be found [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t2g3-them-d/releases)

 ---